CartoDB/web-sdk/docs/guides/04-dataviews-widgets.md

 When we create the dataview, we specify the data source, the feature property/field used for calculations and some additional options.
 These are the options that are available for all dataviews:

 * `mode`.
 When you are using a CARTO dataset as the data source, you can use the information from the vector tiles in the client to perform the dataview calculations or you can perform the calculations server-side.
 The tiles might not include all the existing features in the dataset because there are some aggregations that happen while creating the tiles to speed-up the visualization.
 This means that some operations (i.e. average) must not yield exact results.
 If exact results are needed, you must use server-side calculations.
-This option controls the calculation mode and the possible values are `DataViewCalculation.FAST` for using the tiles and `DataViewCalculation.PRECISE` for performing server-side calculations.
+This option controls the calculation mode and the possible values are `DataViewCalculation.FAST` for using the tiles (this is the default) and `DataViewCalculation.PRECISE` for performing server-side calculations.
 * `filters`.
 You can use this option to specify column filters while creating your dataview so you can filter the data source specifying additional conditions.
 * `spatialFilter`.
 You can specify a spatial filter to restrict the features that are used for dataview calculations.
 Currently the only possible value for this option is `viewport`, that will filter the data to include only the features in the current viewport.